debops/debops/docs/getting-started.rst

    php__sury: True

-This will add the required GPG keys and APT repositories.
+This will add the required OpenPGP keys and APT repositories.
 The order of the package versions should ensure that the PHP7 packages will be installed on Debian Jessie.